sandrajoseph16/CloudComputingLab/week_2/README.md

 ## To Check ownership of the files in the docker directory
 - Check Jupyter notebook's cell first code cell
 OR
 - Launch terminal and change directory to the docker file location.
-And run the following commands To view the container name running:
+And run the following commands.
+To view the container name running:
 ```sh
 docker ps -a